CARE AND MAINTENANCE INSTRUCTIONS FOR TIMBER FLOORING

 RUGS AND MATS

 Good quality, non-staining mats placed inside and outside all entrance doors are the next best solution to prevent tracking abrasive dirt and grit inside.
-Good quality, non-staining mats placed in high traffic areas such as at the kitchen sink or in hallway, greatly assist in the reduction of wear to these areas.
+Good quality, non-staining mats placed in high traffic areas such as at the kitchen sink, in the entry or in the hallway, greatly assist in the reduction of wear to these areas.
 Move good quality, non-staining rugs and mats periodically, as ultraviolet (UV) light can change the colour of the exposed timber flooring giving the floor an uneven appearance.
+It is highly recommended not to place any rugs or mats down on a newly installed timber floor, for at least 6 weeks prior to the completion of the installation process, to allow for more even oxidation to occur.
 Furthermore, it is important to not place rubber-backed or latex-backed anti-slip mats underneath rugs and mats.
 It is also important to consider the backing on your rugs and mats, insuring that they are non-staining and not made of rubber or latex.
 Coconut fibre mats can also cause staining on your timber flooring.
 Place good quality matting at the entrance to the timber flooring.
 The aim of a matting system is to remove dirt, grit and moisture from the feet of people entering the building to prevent that material scratching or wearing away the finish film.
 Underneath office chairs that have wheels, it is critical to place a good quality, non-staining rug or mat, as the wheels will severely damage the timber flooring coatings.

 CLEANING AND CLEANING PRODUCTS